chrischia06/chrischia06.github.io/_posts/IntroductionToGitAndWebPages.md

 Create a new folder on your computer and call it ```$YOURUSERNAME.github.io```

-Download "index.zip" from  [here](/img/index.html.zip) and unzip "index.html" and put it in your folder
+Download "website.zip" from  [here](/img/website.zip) and unzip the "index.html" and "style.css" and place them in your folder

 Open up your terminal in macOS/Linux or Powershell in Windows and type the following:
 ```